-- Write an abstract describing your research.
-After discussing it with your mentor(s), turn it in to the Biology Department by the end of the day on or about April 1.
+- Write a final abstract describing your research.
+After discussing it with your mentor(s), turn it in to the Canvas site on or about April 1 (data to be announced on the Department Calendar).
 This abstract will go into a booklet describing the research of the senior class and you will receive a copy of the booklet at the luncheon following the presentations.

 - During the first two weeks of April, prepare a poster presentation for the Research Symposium.

-- A Research Poster Symposium and Luncheon will be held on Saturday morning of the 3rd week of April (generally, please check the Departmental Calendar found in "Upcoming Events" from the home page for the final date).
-Awarding of the Chapman Medal for Outstanding Undergraduate Research occurs during the luncheon.
+- A Research Poster Symposium will be held during finals (please check the Departmental Calendar found in "Upcoming Events" from the home page for the final date).
+Awarding of the Chapman Medal for Outstanding Undergraduate Research occurs during this event.
 Your friends and family are welcome to attend.

 - On the last day of classes, the completed, corrected final copy of the manuscript is due in your advisor's office, no later than 5:00 P.M.